DavidT005/Hello-Jello/README.md

 ### _Note_

 > This was a quick proyect made on a couple of days
-> by someone just getting into game development
+> by someone just getting into game development,
-> if checking the code helps you in any way
+> if checking the code helps you in any way,
 > be my guest.

    [Trixelized]: https://itch.io/profile/trixelized